Countertop Care

 Find the perfect slab today.

-Stone Identification
+Natural Stone Identification

 Natural stone can be classified into two general categories according to its composition: siliceous stone or calcareous stone.
 Knowing the difference is critical when selecting cleaning products.